annotation/stam/README.md

-Rather than have one big json file with the entire annotation store and all it references, serialisations *SHOULD* be split over multiple files, it is *RECOMMENDED* to have separate files for each annotation set and it is *RECOMMENDED* to keep the text resources in external files.
+Rather than have one big json file with the entire annotation store and all it references, serialisations *SHOULD* be split over multiple files, it is *RECOMMENDED* to have separate files for each annotation dataset and it is *RECOMMENDED* to keep the text resources in external files.
 Annotation instances *MAY* also be split over one or more external files.
 References to files are made by using the special key ``@include``, consider the Example A2 where the annotation store references